"That's your problem - you don't wanna be in love. You wanna be in love in a movie." - Rosie O'Donnell as Becky, Sleepless in Seattle

 Perish the thought, my friend.

 I'm just saying that we might need to recognize that technology and media are not the enemies they're made out to be.
-It's how much we allow ourselves to wallow in them.
+It's how much we allow ourselves to wallow in them that's the challenge we need to face and overcome.
 Granted, the dopamine hit we get from things like Facebook "likes" mean that our lizard brains are being overfed and we risk becoming lizard people, but isn't that all part of the evolutionary process?

 That's not love.
 And that's certainly not love in a movie, unless the film in question is What's Love Got to Do With It?